lrberge/sircon/README.md

 ## Current bugs

 There are current known bugs that will be fixed:
-- problem when the command height is longer than the console height (I've introduced this bug recently ughh!)
 - when downsizing the console width, lines may disappear above
-- `.Last.value` cannot be used
+- R's `.Last.value` cannot be used

 ## Limitations